 Q: What is meant by "Additional Narrative" at the end of the TMP Checklist?

-A: Whether the project is Significant or Not Significant, there may be checked boxes in the checklist where additional explanation would be helpful for the bidding contractors.
+A: A project that is determined to be Significant should include an accompanying narrative.
+If a project is determined to be Not Significant, there may be checked boxes in the checklist where additional explanation would be helpful for the bidding contractors.
 Please include a memo style narrative to explain your thoughts related to TCP, PI, and TO as you feel relevant.
 Keep in mind that this checklist and narrative are informational only, so anything that needs to be a requirement of the contract should be included in the plans or bid documents independent of this narrative.

 Q: What is the process for determining a speed reduction through work zones?